250 Ocean Avenue,

 A Los Angeles Times story from April 14, 1930, said that Fred Aufdenkamp had filed suit against the city in the amount of $3,073.25.
 This was because the city had inadequate storm drains, which caused flood damage to the New Lynn Theatre.
 Aufdenkamp won his suit.
 It is interesting to note that by 1940 Aufdenkamp was a Laguna Beach city councilman, which included the duties of police and fire commissioner.

-In early-1935 Aufdenkamp moved the New Lynn Theatre to the building on Ocean Avenue and opened it as the Lynn Ocean Avenue Theatre.
+In early-1935 Aufdenkamp moved the New Lynn Theatre to the building on Ocean Avenue and opened it as the Lynn Ocean Avenue Theatre on May 28, 1937.
 This was to prepare for the construction of a new and larger Coast Highway theatre, which opened in July of 1935.

 The Film Daily Yearbook of 1950-51 listed it with 374 seats but the theatre sometimes was just open seasonally during the summer months.
 During the 1940’s and 1950’s it appeared regularly in the LA Times Independent Theatre Guide but after October 1, 1958, their ad no longer appeared.
 It is not known when the building was demolished but today a bank parking lot occupies the location.